Autosomal Dominant Polycystic Kidney Disease (ADPKD)

 Coronary artery aneurysms occur.

-About 4% of young adults and up to 10% of elderly patients have cerebral aneurysms.
+Cerebral aneurysms are present in about 4% of young adults and up to 10% of elderly patients.
 Aneurysms rupture in 65 to 75% of patients, usually before age 50; risk factors include family history of aneurysm or rupture, larger aneurysms, and poorly controlled hypertension.

 Signs are nonspecific and include hematuria and hypertension (each in about 40 to 50%) and, in 20% of patients, proteinuria in the subnephrotic range (< 3.5g/24 h in adults).
 Anemia is less common than in other types of chronic kidney disease, presumably because erythropoietin production is preserved.
 In advanced disease, the kidneys may become grossly enlarged and palpable, causing fullness in the upper abdomen and flank.

-The diagnosis is suspected in patients with the following:
+The diagnosis of polycystic kidney disease is suspected in patients with the following:

 Patients should be counseled before undergoing diagnostic testing, particularly if they are asymptomatic.
-For example, many authorities recommend against testing asymptomatic young patients because no disease-modifying treatment is effective at this age and diagnosis has potential negative effects on ability to obtain life insurance on favorable terms and on mood.
+For example, many authorities recommend against testing asymptomatic young patients because no disease-modifying treatment is effective at this age and diagnosis has potential negative effects on mood and on the ability to obtain life insurance on favorable terms.

 Urinalysis detects mild proteinuria and microscopic or macroscopic hematuria.
 Gross hematuria may be due to a dislodged calculus or to hemorrhage from a ruptured cyst.
 Pyuria is common even without bacterial infection; thus diagnosis of infection should be based on culture results and clinical findings (eg, dysuria, fever, flank pain) as well as urinalysis.
 Initially, BUN and creatinine are normal or only mildly elevated, but they slowly increase, especially when hypertension is present.
 Rarely, CBC detects polycythemia.